-Year 8 girl boarders moving up from Blake House or new pupils entering the School at 13+ enter one of three girls’ senior boarding houses (Anson, Hood and Howe), each with around 60 boarding pupils.
+Year 8 girl boarders moving up from Blake House or new girl boarders entering the school at 13+ enter one of two girls’ senior boarding houses (Hood and Howe), each with around 60 boarding pupils.
 There are leisure facilities that include day rooms, table tennis and pool tables, kitchens, television rooms and a house library.
 Each boarder has his or her own self-contained working and sleeping accommodation.
 Pupils will be accommodated in four-bedded or double rooms, depending on their year group.
-Pupils in Year 12 will generally be in double or single study bedrooms with en-suite facilities.

 From the Housemistress of Hood

-Greetings from Hood - the House with the best view of the River Stour at RHS!
+Greetings from Hood - the house with the best view of the River Stour at RHS!
 I am Naomi Skau and I live with my family alongside the Hood girls at this fabulous school.
-We hope that we extend our family life into the life of the House (and vice versa) when we can.
+We hope that we extend our family life into the life of the house (and vice versa) when we can.
 Andreas Skau is also a member of staff in the school, coaching and teaching basketball.
-Our son Jesper has just started at Holbrook Primary School and adores having a bundle of big sisters to share his playtime with.
-As does our daughter Annika, nearly 2.
+Our son Jesper is at Holbrook Primary School and adores having a bundle of big sisters to share his playtime with, as does our daughter Annika.
 She is affectionately known in Hood as mini-Matron, as she likes to take Matron’s keys to sort out the linen cupboard!

 We regularly have the girls into our house for social events, which we believe helps them feel at home.
-Each Hood girl is also part of a ‘Family’ in the House.
+Each Hood girl is also part of a ‘Family’ in the house.
 This is a mixture of girls from each year group (8-12) who they can ask questions of anytime.
-This smaller group is essential for the girls to feel a part of a large and energetic House, and for them to have those who they might feel a little closer too.
-We have times to share ideas, play games or give messages of encouragement to each other, to ensure support and affection are found throughout the House and to keep the girls going on those tough busy (windy) days.
+This smaller group is essential for the girls to feel a part of a large and energetic house, and for them to have those who they might feel a little closer to.
+We have times to share ideas, play games or give messages of encouragement to each other, to ensure support and affection are found throughout the house and to keep the girls going on those tough busy (windy) days.